A Simple Step-by-Step Guide to Investing

 An index fund is a fund that holds individual stock shares.
 Target date funds are “funds of funds” that invest in several stock and bond index funds.
 If you don’t want to rebalance your portfolio yourself, target date funds may be good because they rebalance your portfolio over time.
 They’re designed to become more risk-averse as you near retirement.

-Target date funds are similar to the automated investing approach that Betterment pursues.
-But, you need to compare target date fund expenses to using an automated investing app.
+Target-date funds are similar to the automated investing approach Betterment pursues.
+But you need to compare target-date fund expenses with those of an automated investing app.

 You should also compare them to investing in the same index funds yourself if you have the time to manage your own portfolio.